 Registered Guide, Transportation, Admission Fees, Available from March 1st to December 31st.
 (Every day)

 This tour has been carefully planned for travelers who want to make the most of their stay in Alsace.
 This Alsace Day Tour comprises what we believe to be the most essential things to see in the region.
-It includes sightseeing tours to cities, monuments, charming traditional villages, historical landmarks and a pleasant wine tasting session.
+It includes sightseeing tours to cities, monuments, charming traditional villages, historical landmarks.

 Pick-up is at 8:50 am in front of the Strasbourg Tourist Office.